How to finally learn to code in 7 easy steps

 7. Collaborate: Learn from and with others.

-In the rest of this article, we will dive deep into each of these steps, providing you with practical advice and insider tips to make your coding journey a successful and enjoyable one.
-So, let’s get started and turn those coding dreams into reality!
+In the rest of this article, we will dive deep into each of these steps, to provide practical advices to make your coding journey a successful and enjoyable one.

 Note: If you exactly know what you want to learn you can skip this part!

-If you’re feeling overwhelmed about where to start your coding journey, you’re not alone.
-“What should I learn first?” is an increasingly common question, not just due to the vast array of options available, but also because of the ongoing ‘wars’ between different programming languages, each claiming to be the best.
+If you’re feeling overwhelmed about where to start your coding journey, you are not alone.
+“What should I learn first?” is an increasingly common question, not just due to the big number of options available, but also because of the ongoing ‘wars’ between different programming languages, each claiming to be the best (not the programming language but their hardcore fans).
 Navigating through these passionate and often subjective debates can be tricky.
-It can lead to two main issues: difficulty in making a choice (which breeds procrastination) or ending up with a language that doesn’t really suit your needs.
+It can lead to two main issues: difficulty in making a choice (which leads to procrastination) or ending up with a language that doesn’t really suit your needs.

 Take, for instance, the classic debates like “The best programming language for…”, “Which JavaScript Framework to choose?”, or the famous “Python vs. R”.
 These discussions are recurrent and can be more confusing than helpful.
 So, how do you cut through the noise?

 The simplest approach is to avoid starting your search on the Internet.
-Instead, make a list of your own needs and objectives.
-On the Internet, there’s a risk that others will decide for you, pitching a language as the be-all and end-all (though, thankfully, not everyone does this).
-Approaching with a clear idea of what you want to achieve helps limit undue influence and indecision.
+Instead, make a list of your own needs and objectives as clear as possible.
+On the Internet (in discussion), there is a risk that others will decide for you, pitching a language as the be-all and end-all (though, thankfully, not everyone does this).
+Approaching with a clear idea of what you want to achieve helps limit bad influence and indecision.

 The beauty of programming is that the core concepts are often transferable between languages.
-Different programming languages are just tools – it’s how you use them that matters.
-For example, if you start with Python due to its simplicity and later decide to switch to Java, you’ll find that many concepts like loops, variables, and data structures are similar, just with different syntax.
+Different programming languages are just tools – it is how you use them that matters.
+For example, if you start with Python due to its simplicity and later decide to switch to Java, you will find that many concepts like loops, variables, and data structures are similar, just with different syntax.

 But who to talk to?

 It’s a legitimate question - as a beginner, we don’t necessarily know how to translate our needs into clear, domain-specific objectives.
 Before going on the Internet, it’s always wiser to talk it over with a more advanced acquaintance.
-Now, in the age of artificial intelligence, an in-depth discussion with a model like ChatGPT can be enlightening (but becareful it might be biased!).
+Now, in the age of artificial intelligence, an in-depth discussion with a model like ChatGPT can be enlightening.
+But becareful it might be really really really biased!
+Use it as a last resort!

 1. Make a roadmap

-The journey of learning to code is akin to embarking on a voyage – having a roadmap is crucial.
-The path of least resistance often leads to joining online curricula or courses on platforms like [Coursera](https://www.coursera.org/, Udemy, or freeCodeCamp.
-While these courses are beneficial and circumvent the need to design your own program, they are, by nature, very standardized.
+Having a roadmap is crucial.
+The path of least resistance often leads to joining online curricula or courses on platforms like Coursera, Udemy or freeCodeCamp.
+While these courses are beneficial and avoid the need to design your own program, they are, by nature, very standardized.
 They may not align perfectly with your objectives or your preferred learning style.

-If you find that these courses don’t meet your unique needs, crafting your own roadmap is a viable alternative.
-It’s tempting to dive straight into tutorials and start coding, but this approach can often lead to confusion and discouragement.
+If you find that these courses don’t meet your unique needs, creating your own roadmap is a viable alternative.
+It is tempting to dive straight into tutorials and start coding, but this approach can often lead to confusion and discouragement as discussed in introduction.
 The key is to have a clear goal.
 You should be able to answer questions like, “Why do I want to learn this programming language?” or “What do I specifically want to create with it?”
 Remember, a programming language can serve many purposes – from developing websites (like HTML/CSS/JavaScript for front-end development) to creating data analysis tools (such as Python for data science).
+In the case of R for instance, you may want to learn it for biologie, social science, or outside research, for finance or building web app.

-Once you’ve defined your objective, the next step is to break it down into smaller, achievable, and measurable goals.
+Once you have defined your objectives, the next step is to break it/them down into smaller, achievable, and measurable goals.
 For instance, if your aim is to build a website, start by learning basic HTML and CSS.
-Then, gradually progress to more complex tasks like JavaScript and back-end development.
+Then, gradually progress to more complex tasks like JavaScript and back-end/front-end development.

 Don’t underestimate the importance of this planning phase.
 Dedicate a good amount of time to it – up to two weeks, if necessary.
-During this period, don’t hesitate to seek advice from more advanced individuals or even artificial intelligence platforms.
-Compare your plan with roadmaps recommended by others to ensure you’re on the right track.
+During this period, don’t hesitate to seek advice from more advanced individuals.

 Remember, your roadmap is not set in stone.
 It should be a living document that evolves as you gain more knowledge and understanding of the subject.
-You can’t know everything from the outset, and it’s perfectly fine to adapt your plan as you progress.
+You can’t know everything from the start, and it is perfectly fine to adapt your plan as you progress.
 Especially when it comes to projects (see “6.
 Engage in projects”).

 2. Choose the right resources

 Selecting the right resources is a crucial step in making your roadmap more tangible.
-It’s not necessary to have resources for every step right away; you can discover new resources as you progress.
-The key is not to get bogged down in finding the ‘best’ resources, as this can be a laborious and often futile task.
+It is not necessary to have resources for every step right away; you can discover new resources as you progress.
+The key is not to focus too much in finding the ‘best’ resources, as this can be a laborious and often futile task.
 Focus on finding resources that best suit your learning style.

 To help you with this, ask yourself some guiding questions: - “Am I willing to spend money to learn?” - “Do I prefer paper or digital resources?” - “Do I prefer static or interactive resources?”

-For each of these combinations, there are corresponding resource types: - If you’re open to spending money and prefer paper resources, consider investing in comprehensive coding books. - If you prefer digital and are willing to invest, paid online courses on platforms like Udemy or Pluralsight offer structured learning paths. - For those who prefer free resources, there’s a wealth of YouTube tutorials and online documentation. - If interactive learning is your style, platforms like Codecademy or freeCodeCamp offer hands-on coding exercises.
+For each of these combinations, there are corresponding resource types: - If you’re open to spending money and prefer paper resources, consider investing in comprehensive coding books. - If you prefer digital and are willing to invest, paid online courses on platforms like Udemy or Pluralsight offer structured learning paths. - For those who prefer free resources, there is a bunch of YouTube tutorials and online documentation. - If interactive learning is your style, platforms like Codecademy or freeCodeCamp offer hands-on coding exercises.

 For more interactive learning ressources (exercices) I wrote a blog post here: “Free programming exercice website”.

-It’s important to note that preferences might change based on your experience level.
-For example, if you’re learning your second programming language, you might find more advanced resources like technical blogs or community forums more beneficial.
+It is important to note that preferences might change based on your experience level.
+For example, if you are learning your second programming language, you might find more advanced resources like technical blogs or community forums more beneficial.

 However, each type of resource has its shortcomings.
 Books can become outdated, online courses might not cover the latest technologies, and videos can sometimes lack depth.
 Don’t hesitate to ask for recommendations from experienced coders or online communities for a list of useful resources.

 A great way to start strong is by taking a crash course (written or video) of maximum 2 hours, and coding along with it.
 This approach helps you quickly grasp the syntax and philosophy of the language.
 Remember, it’s crucial to practice actively and not just passively follow along with the theory.
-For more advanced programmer with a good understanding of programming concepts reaching their new programming language a website like “learning x in y minutes” might be a good ressource.
+For more advanced programmer with a good understanding of programming concepts reaching their new programming language a website like “learning x in y minutes” might be a good ressource (but you can also try it at any level even if it is your first programming language).

 Keep in mind that there’s no such thing as a perfect resource.
-It’s okay to change your resources as you progress.
+It is okay to change your resources as you progress.
 The most important thing is to work hard and stick with it for as long as possible.

 3. Take notes along the way